-The Company has received commitments to extend the Revolving Facility, which was set to mature on June 9, 2015, for one year with consistent terms and conditions.
-The closing of the extension is expected to occur prior to May 11, 2015.
-The facility has been increased to \$35.0 million from its current temporary level of \$25.0 million, an amount that effectively met the Company's operating needs.
-The continued focus on debt repayment includes a planned \$15.0 million permanent debt reduction.
-The debt reduction will be completed through this \$5.0 million permanent reduction to the Revolving Facility and a \$10.0 million redemption of the second lien senior secured notes in the second quarter of 2015.
+On May 11, 2015, the revolving facility which helps support the Company's working capital requirements and which was set to mature on June 9, 2015, was extended for one year on consistent terms and conditions.
+The facility's capacity has been increased to \$35.0 million from its previous temporary level of \$25.0 million, an amount that effectively met the Company's operating needs.
+The amendment represents a \$5.0 million permanent reduction to the Revolving Facility's capacity as part of the Company's debt reduction strategy.